 Spotting and addressing early signs of an issue can prevent it escalating.
 If employees raise an issue and managers are confident and capable of taking action, then early intervention is preferable.
-Although line managers should hopefully be able to spot the early signs of stress and mental health issues in their team members, employers should ensure there is someone who takes responsibility for line manages’ mental health and well-being too, because this can be overlooked.
+Although line managers should hopefully be able to spot the early signs of stress and mental health issues in their team members, employers should ensure there is someone who takes responsibility for line manages’ mental health and wellbeing too as this can be overlooked.

-The HSE has produced a new resource, the Talking Toolkit, to help managers start a conversation with their employees in identifying stressors (risks) to help manage and prevent work-related stress.
+The HSE has produced the Talking Toolkit to help managers start a conversation with their employees in identifying stressors (risks) to help manage and prevent work-related stress.

 Employers often invest in: